 Support groups are not just for individuals with an eating disorder, or those who have recovered from an eating disorder.
 There are also support groups to help friends and family cope with their loved one’s illness.
 You can search for support groups in your area by using the program locator.

-- Free/Low Cost listing of Eating Disorder Support Groups in BC ( English )
+- Free and Low Cost Eating Disorders Support ( English )